couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 To start using Couchbase Server, you need to follow these steps:

- 1. Prepare your target system by ensuring that you meet the system requirements.
+ 1. Make sure your machine meets the system requirements.
+See [Preparation](couchbase-manual-ready.html#couchbase-getting-started-prepare).
-    See
-    [Preparation](couchbase-manual-ready.html#couchbase-getting-started-prepare).

- 1. Install Couchbase Server using one of the available binary distributions.
+ 1. Install Couchbase Server.
 See [Installing Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-install).

- 1. For more information on Upgrading Couchbase Server from a previous version, see [Upgrading to Couchbase Server 2.0](couchbase-manual-ready.html#couchbase-getting-started-upgrade).
+ 1. For more information on Upgrading Couchbase Server from a previous version, see [Upgrading to Couchbase Server 2.0.x](couchbase-manual-ready.html#couchbase-getting-started-upgrade).

- 1. Test the installation by connecting to the Couchbase Server and storing some data using the native Memcached protocol.
+ 1. Test the installation by connecting and storing some data using the native Memcached protocol.
 See [Testing Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-testing).

  1. Setup the new Couchbase Server system by completing the web-based setup